 Jim Young: [to the new recruits] You Want details?
 Fine.
 I drive a Ferrari, 355 Cabriolet, What's up?
 I have a ridiculous house in the South Fork.
 I have every toy you could possibly imagine.
 And best of all kids, I am liquid.

 Greg Weinstein: I hope this is better than the last batch of shit you gave me.
 Produced more wood than Ron Jeremy.
 I don't want you to yell, "Reco!" anymore.
 Know what you should yell?
 "Timber!"
 Yeah, Mr. Fuckin' wood.
 I hear you fuckin' makin' your calls.
 It's bullshit, all right?
 I mean if you want them off the phone so bad, why don't you just hang up?
 You should get them excited.
 You know, excited?
 They should beg for a broker on the first call.

 Jim Young: [to the new recruits] You become an employee of this firm, you will make your first million within three years.
 I'm gonna repeat that - you will make a million dollars.

 Seth Davis: [Narrating] I had a very strong work ethic.
 The problem was my ethics in work.

-Judge Marty Davis: I'm not your best friend.
+Judge Marty Davis: [in a diner] I'm not your best friend.
 That's your mother's racket.
 I'm your father.
 I tell you when you screw up.
 What did you think I was gonna do?
 Pat you on the back for this casino idea?
 Tell you what a great entrepreneur you are?
 So what do you want me to do, Seth?
 I mean, my God, if I would have called my father to meet me for a cup of coffee to talk about my screw-ups, he probably would have laughed.
 We didn't have nice little chats about why I was a bad boy.
 I got smacked.
 And I didn't do it again.
 Much simpler.

 Seth Davis: Look, you know, I'm just trying to restore what's left of our relationship.
 I mean...